Skip to content

 Long Train Runnin’

 Our train from Budapest arrived in Zagreb about 10:30pm.
-A hot (windows, no a/c) seven-hour journey behind us, we were exhausted and chose sleep over another Zagreb Saturday Night.
+A hot (windows, no a/c) seven-hour journey behind us, we were exhausted and chose to sleep rather than enjoy another Zagreb Saturday Night.
 From the station we stumbled across the street to Hotel Central.
 Our reunion with the city would wait for morning.

 The Dolac